Independent GC Bid Review

 What if 48 hours isn't fast enough?

-For a 24-hour rush review, contact us before submitting — rush fee is $750 flat, contingent on team availability that week.
-Standard 48-hour delivery is calculated from payment clearance, not from form submission.
-Submit during business hours Monday-Thursday for the fastest turnaround.
+For a 24-hour rush review, contact us before submitting; we accommodate rush requests when team availability that week allows.
+Standard 48-hour delivery is calculated from when we receive your submission, not from form entry.
+Submit during business hours Monday to Thursday for the fastest turnaround.

 What happens after I get the report?

 The report is yours.
 Most owners take it directly into their next GC meeting and use specific findings to renegotiate.
 Some forward it to their lender to support a contingency conversation.
 A subset come back to TCG for a competing bid.
-There's no obligation either way.
-If you have questions about the findings, a 30-minute follow-up call is available as an add-on for $250.
+There is no obligation either way.
+If you have questions about the findings, a 30-minute follow-up call is available on request.

 Can TCG review a design-build proposal, not just a hard-bid GC contract?

 Yes.
-The same four-axis review applies — unit rates, scope, contingency, reasonableness — though we calibrate the review to cost-plus and GMP delivery methods where applicable.
+The same four-axis review applies (unit rates, scope, contingency, reasonableness), calibrated to cost-plus and GMP delivery methods where applicable.
 For pure design-build proposals, see also our design-build services overview for context on how these contracts are typically structured.

 This service requires a bid in hand.
-If you're at the budget stage, use the free TCG.ai AI construction cost estimator for a preliminary budget.
+If you are at the budget stage, use the free TCG.ai AI construction cost estimator for a preliminary budget.
 For more detailed preconstruction support, see TCG preconstruction services.

 Does TCG review bids on IMP-only or specialty trade work, or only full GC bids?

 Both.
-For IMP-specific bids, our reviewers have installed over 1 million SF of insulated metal panels across 38 states — see the IMP installation service overview.
+For IMP-specific bids, our reviewers have installed over 1 million SF of insulated metal panels across 38 states, see the IMP installation service overview.
 For IMP cost benchmarking, see the 2026 IMP install cost guide.
-We also review commercial roofing, commercial flooring, and PEMB bids under the same $500 flat fee structure.
+We also review commercial roofing, commercial flooring, and PEMB bids under the same free review.

 How do tariffs and 2026 material escalation factor into the review?

 Heavily.
-Section 232 steel and aluminum tariffs at 50% are now embedded in every commercial bid.
+Section 232 steel and aluminum tariffs at 50 percent are now embedded in every commercial bid.
 TCG reviews whether the bid carries appropriate escalation reserves and whether locked-in material pricing is reflected.
 See our 2026 industry challenges analysis and material lead-time data for context.

 What regions does TCG benchmark against?